dss-extensions/dss_capi/README.md

 ### On MacOS

-For MacOS, you can copy the relevant libklusolve.dylib from the official OpenDSS SVN repository.
-Overall instructions:
+After taking care of KLUSolve and placing a copy of it in the same folder, overall instructions:

 - Install the x64 Free Pascal compiler -- see [the wiki](http://wiki.freepascal.org/Installing_Lazarus#Installing_The_Free_Pascal_Compiler) for further instructions.
 - Build the main project: